mpkondrashin/cia/README.md

 ## Reduce overblocking

-If CIA is falesly considers some files malicious followin options are available (in order from wider to more granular approach):
+If CIA is falsely considers some files to be malicious following options are available (in order from wider to more granular approach):

 1. Change this file check result to allowed in "allow" section of cia.yaml
 2. Configure to skip this file folder in cia.yaml